sedeh/kubernetes-hello/README.md

 kubectl get pod
 ```

 Copy one of the pods and stream the log.
-Something like:
+For example:

 ```shell script
 kubectl logs -f main-deployment-7947f5df57-pdfbc